Healthy Sleep Habits

 If your child cries, speak calmly and reassure him or her, "You are fine.
 It is time to go to sleep."
 Then leave the room.

 Stretch out the time between trips to the room if your child continues.
-Do not do anything but talk calmly and leave.
+Don't do anything but talk calmly and leave.

 Your child will calm down and go to sleep if you stick to this routine.
 It may take several nights for your child to get used to the new plan.